-3. CPF will contact the Executive Council for the approval of the special event or activity.
+3. CPF will contact the Chancellor and/or Cabinet for the approval of the special event or activity.

-4. Facility and grounds reservations for any special event or activity will only be confirmed after the special event is approved by the Executive Council.
+4. Facility and grounds reservations for any special event or activity will only be confirmed after the special event is approved by the Chancellor and/or Cabinet.

 II.
 Commercial Use Associated with Activities

 1. Upon written approval by the Dean of Students or his/her delegate, University affiliated student groups may conduct activities that include commercial exchanges.

 2. Upon written approval by the Vice Chancellor for Finance and Administration or his/her delegate, University affiliated employee groups may conduct activities that include commercial exchanges.

 a.
 All of the requirements of the Facilities Use Policy are met;

 b.
 The proposed activity is not in violation of University policy or local, state or federal law;